Use Provisioned Throughput

 Monitor Provisioned Throughput

-You can self-monitor your Provisioned Throughput usage using a set of metrics that are measured on the aiplatform.googleapis.com/PublisherModel resource type.
+You can monitor your Provisioned Throughput usage with metrics on the aiplatform.googleapis.com/PublisherModel resource type.

 Dimensions